CarterKFalkenberg/AnimalClassification/src/README.txt

 Because deep learning requires heavy computing power, I was not able to run the model on my computer, but rather provide a proof of concept of the code that would be used.
 For our app, this model would be trained in a GPU rich environment to ensure speed and accuracy.

 While I was not able to run my code locally, I was able to use free credits on Roboflow to use their ML algorithms to train for classifications.
-Results pending
+See results in "Classification_Summary.pdf"